Vincent Bessonneau, PhD

-Prior to joining Silent Spring Institute in September 2016, Dr. Bessonneau worked as a Postdoctoral Fellow in the Department of Chemistry at the University of Waterloo in Canada, where he developed untargeted metabolomics methods to measure entire classes of small molecules in biological specimens.
-His work focused on the development of in vivo sampling techniques for non-lethal metabolomics analysis of fish tissue.
+Prior to joining Silent Spring Institute in September 2016, Dr. Bessonneau worked as a Postdoctoral Fellow in the Department of Chemistry at the University of Waterloo in Canada, where he developed untargeted metabolomics methods to measure small molecules in biological specimens.
 He also investigated the use of saliva for non-invasive and repeated monitoring of the exposome to reduce exposure-measurement errors in exposome-wide association studies.

 Dr. Bessonneau earned his PhD in Biology and Health Sciences at the École des Hautes Études en Santé Publique (EHESP School of Public Health) in France, where he developed new analytical methods and statistical approaches for better characterization of human exposure to volatile organic compounds.

 Trowbridge, J., R.R.
 Gerona, T. Lin, R.A.
 Rudel, V. Bessonneau, H. Buren, R. Morello-Frosch.
 2020.
 Exposure to Perfluoroalkyl Substances in a Cohort of Women Firefighters and Office Workers in San Francisco.
 Environmental Science & Technology. doi.org/10.1021/acs.est.9b05490